How Fish and I met¶

 Zsh and bash both have these.
 They're not the most useful feature ever, but I miss them from time to time.

 Fish tab completion or accepting suggestions will case-correct what you've typed in a lot of situations.
 Sometimes this is actually pretty neat, like for environment variables (since they're usually named in all caps).
 But what's truly horrid about this feature is that if you type letters and fish thinks they're the wrong case, it'll actually display them as the "corrected" case even before you press tab or accept a suggestion.
 But then, of course, if you enter the command without pressing tab, it receives the letters as the case you typed.
-So fish's command line is a liar.
+So fish will show you a command and then execute a different one if you press enter.

 Another issue with the case correction is exemplified by an experience I had recently.
 I had